icshwi/e3/README.md

-# e3 : European Spallation Source EPICS Environment
+# E3 : European Spallation Source EPICS Environment

-This is the setup script for testing and developing ESS EPICS Envrionment (aka E3), and it is not the production release.
+This is the setup and maintenance scripts for the ESS EPICS Environment (E3).

 ## Tested Platforms
 The following Linux distribution were tested with the physical installation.
 And the Virtual Image on the VirtualBox as well.
 However, we DO NOT support any container yet, for example Docker.
-Please understand our resouces, since we don't have any resources on the container support.
+Please understand our resources, since we don't have any resources on the container support.
 However, you are always welcome to try them with them.
 If one would like to contribute, please contact us.
 We are happy to merge any contributions.

 * Debian 8 (Jessie)   (Tested)